nuta/operating-system-in-1000-lines/website/en/08-exception.md

 }
 ```

-It retrieves the cause of the exception (`scause`) and the program counter at the time of exception (`sepc`), and triggers a kernel panic for debugging purposes.
-Let's define the various macros used here in `kernel.h` as follows:
+It reads why the exception has occurred, and triggers a kernel panic for debugging purposes.

+Let's define the various macros used here in `kernel.h:

 ```c:kernel.h
 #include "common.h"